 TMDL Development

-In the development of TMDLs, watershed monitoring has been conducted using high resolution congener based methods (e.g., EPA Method 1668) to estimate loads for NPDES regulated and unregulated stormwater.
-For TMDLs that have already been approved, no stormwater outfall monitoring was conducted in order to estimate loads for NPDES regulated stormwater.
+In the development of TMDLs, some watershed monitoring has been conducted using high resolution congener based methods (e.g., EPA Method 1668) to estimate loads for NPDES regulated and unregulated stormwater.
+For TMDLs in MD that have already been approved, no stormwater outfall monitoring was conducted in order to estimate loads for NPDES regulated stormwater.
 Aggregate loads for all NPDES regulated stormwater dischargers under the county level Phase I MS4 permits have been assigned in these TMDLs.
 VA is currently applying a land use-based approach for estimating PCB loads for NPDES regulated stormwater using outfall monitoring data.
 VA has also monitored and estimated loads for industrial stormwater facilities using EPA Method 1668 for PCB analysis.

 TMDL Implementation